Castux/code-club/brainfuck/README.md

     > `Usage: ./interpreter source [-hl]`
 - `tier1.bf` and `tier2.bf`: examples files to run respectively with the BF or HLBF modules

+`bf.lua` and the interpreter require either Lua 5.2, Lua 5.3 or luajit.

 As a distinct subproject:

 - `t4.lua`: a Lua module that interprets an even higher level language "T4" and compiles it to basic BF.